MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition-records.md

 - The **Disposed items** tab shows permanently-deleted items that have already been through a disposition review, or deleted records that didn't go through a disposition review.
 They show here because the permanent deletion process can take several days.
 Items that had a different retention label applied, or had their retention period extended as part of a review, won't appear here.

-### Disposed of records that didn't go through disposition review
+### Viewing automatic disposal of content

-Records that were disposed of without a disposition review are identified by the type **Records Disposed**.
+Records that were disposed of without a disposition review but automatically deleted are identified by the type **Records Disposed**.
 For example:

 ![Records that were disposed of without a disposition review](../media/records-disposed.png)

-Because this feature is gradually rolling out to tenants during March 2020, you might not see these records immediately.
+Because this feature is gradually rolling out to tenants during April and May 2020, you might not see these records immediately.
 When you do, this disposition information is kept for up to 7 years after the item was disposed, with a limit of one million items per record for that period.

 If you see the **Count** number nearing this limit of one million, and you need proof of disposition for the record, contact [Microsoft Support](https://docs.microsoft.com/office365/admin/contact-support-for-business-products).